-If you get frustrated because you never get these number right, this lottery calculator will tell you the sad truth — what are your actual chances of winning in a lottery.
+If you get frustrated because you never get lottery numbers right, this lottery calculator will tell you the sad truth — what your actual chances of winning in a lottery are.
 All you have to do is write down how many numbers you chose from the pool, and it will automatically calculate the lottery odds.

 How does the lottery odds calculator work?

 - Balls to be drawn — How many balls are drawn from the pool.
 For example, if in a Lotto game, the machine chooses 6 winning numbers.

 - Number of matches — How many matches satisfy you?
 In this example, you can match up to 6 numbers.
 The lower this number will be, the higher the chances of winning.

 - Number of balls in the pool — The total number of balls that can be chosen.
 For example, if your lottery coupon includes numbers from 1 to 60, then there are 60 balls in the pool.

 The lottery calculator will determine the probability of winning such a lottery (in other words, the odds) as 1 to x.
 This means that if you play x times, you will most probably win only once.
 If you want to learn how to find the odds, use our odds calculator.

 The lottery formula

 What kind of formula does our calculator use?
 It finds the lottery odds according to the following equation: